antonio-crispino/.github/.github/ISSUE_TEMPLATE/epic-issue-template.md

 ---
 name: Epic Issue Template
 about: An Epic is a large body of work that is broken down into a number of smaller parts (Stories and Tasks).
-It is a high-level parent work item that typically involves considerable work to complete.
-An Epic might encapsulate a new feature, a large enhancement, or any other significant piece of work that is expected to take a long time to complete.
 title: "[EPIC: E###] Epic Brief Description"
 labels: epic
 assignees: ""